bahtiyartan/troia/docs/55InheritanceCross.rst

 Inheritance & Cross
 ===================

-*This sections aims to introduce inheritance & cross concepts.*
+*Inheritance is one of the key concepts of object oriented programming.
+This sections aims to introduce inheritance and relelated concepts.*

 What is "Inheritance"?